elagman-data/elagman-data/README.md

 - Looker Studio
 - Excel

-This GitHub profile is used to document my learning and share my projects.
+This GitHub profile is used to document my learning and share some of my personal projects.

 LinkedIn: www.linkedin.com/in/elainebhellagman